Skip to main content

 Outline Of Syllabus

-It is important to note that students are expected to complete all Tutor Posts at the relevant time, whether or not they are actually on a placement at that time.
+It is important to note that students are expected to complete both Tutor Posts at the relevant time, whether or not they are actually on a placement at that time.
 Successful completion of the Year Abroad does not require students to be on placement for the whole year, but even non-placement periods can be opportunities for reflection, in the spirit of the YA being a learning experience which extends far beyond the formal requirements for getting a degree.

 Teaching Methods